insightsengineering/r.pkg.template/CONTRIBUTING.md

 - Minimum 5% of lines of code authored (determined by `git blame` query) OR
 - Being at the top 5 contributors in terms of number of commits OR lines added OR lines removed.

-The package maintainer also reserve the rights to manually adjust the criteria to recognize contributions.
+The package maintainer also reserves the rights to manually adjust the criteria to recognize contributions.

 ## Any questions